 What kinds of government information do we hold?

-Service NSW is a new Government agency that was created in March 2013 and sits within the Department of Finance, Services and Innovation.
+Service NSW is a new Government agency that was created in March 2013 and sits within the Department of Customer Service.
 The types of information that Service NSW holds includes:

 - Financial records: journals, reconciliation, bank statements, treasury management system computer reports, budgets, invoices and purchase orders.